KosayJabre/Country-Capitals/README.md

 ```

 ## Usage
-You can lookup capitals by country name, code, or ISO numbers.
-Including `fuzzy=True` will try to use use a fuzzy matching algorithm to find the country name.
+You can lookup by country name, code, or ISO number.
+Including `fuzzy=True` uses a fuzzy matching algorithm to find the country name.
 ```python
 from country_capitals import get_capital